 As we look around, our hearts break as we see the chaos and despair that result from throwing off His reins in willful rebellion.
-Sadly, while we as Christians know better, there are many who don't even know "the way, the truth and the life" (John 14:6).
-They have never experienced the benefits of being under His authority and His direction.
+Sadly, while we as Christians know better, there are many who don't even know the way.
+They have never experienced the blessings of being under His authority and His direction.

 As we spend our last day in Psalm 119, may our hearts be filled with gratitude to God for His law, our reins.
 And may we entreat Him to restore across our country an appreciation for His reins.
 He designed us.
 He alone can lead us in the way we should go.
-May our lives be examples to others of the blessing of embracing His reins.
+May our lives be examples to others of the benefit of embracing His reins.
 May we clearly demonstrate that He alone can be trusted, in the midst of the uncertainty and struggles of this life, to efficiently and effectively lead us home.